dfe-analytical-services/dfeR/data-raw/old_la_codes.md

     -   Save those tables in the 'data' folder of the dfeR repo.
 This step is temporary.

-2. Go to the [Explore Education Statistics screener repository](https://github.com/dfe-analytical-services/dfe-published-data-qa/blob/main/data/las.csv), download the 'las.csv' file.
+2. Go to the [Explore Education Statistics screener repository](https://github.com/dfe-analytical-services/dfe-published-data-qa/blob/main/data/las.csv) and download the 'las.csv' file.

     -   Save this file in the 'data' folder of the dfeR repo.
 This step is temporary.